goldentooth/kubernetes-the-excruciating-way/src/007_container_runtime.md

 That said, the actual steps are not very demanding (aside from the fact that they will need to be executed once on each Kubernetes host).
 They intersect largely with [Docker Engine's installation instructions](https://docs.docker.com/engine/install/debian/) (since Docker, not the Containerd project, maintains the package repository), which I won't repeat here.

-The container runtime installation is handled in my [`deploy_kubernetes.yaml` playbook](https://github.com/goldentooth/cluster/blob/main/playbooks/deploy_kubernetes.yaml), which is where we'll be spending a lot of time in subsequent sections.
+The container runtime installation is handled in my [`install_k8s_packages.yaml` playbook](https://github.com/goldentooth/cluster/blob/main/playbooks/install_k8s_packages.yaml), which is where we'll be spending some time in subsequent sections.